22 FAQs about remote working

-The use of bribery abroad is an offence under UK law, so you have presumably made it plain to your employees that you discourage it.
+The use of bribery abroad is an offence under UK law, so you have presumably made it plain to your employees that you don't allow it.
 Your first step should be to set up an investigation.
 If the investigation suggests that the charge is justified, you ought to refer the matter to the police, regardless of any disciplinary action that you may take against the employee.

 22. A sales person seems to be unable to recover from a back injury, and cannot travel.
 Can we dismiss them?

 However, this is not the only consideration.
 It is possible that the sales person would be regarded as disabled for the purposes of the Equality Act 2010.
-If so, you would be legally obliged to carry out an assessment as to whether any ‘reasonable adjustments’ could be made, to ensure that they were not placed at a disadvantage.
-You might also need to be wary of committing ‘indirect discrimination’ if you have a rule or policy that applies to all your other sales people but disadvantages the sales person with the back injury.
+If so, you would be legally obliged to carry out an assessment as to whether any ‘reasonable adjustments’ could be made, to ensure they were not placed at a disadvantage.
+You might also need to be wary of committing ‘indirect discrimination’ if you have a rule or policy that applies to all your other sales people, but disadvantages the sales person with the back injury.

 There are other factors to consider, such as the effects of dismissal on any entitlement to receive benefits under a permanent health scheme.